stefanbschneider/stefanbschneider.github.io/_pages/research.md

 I'm a PhD researcher at the computer networks group at Paderborn University.
 My research focus is on network softwarization and cloud computing, but I am also interested in machine learning and applying it to the networking domain.

+I enjoy tackling and solving challenging problems and am always looking to learn something new.
+If you are interested in collaborating, feel free to contact me: stefan.schneider@upb.de

 **TODO**: More details, ongoing projects (Tango, RealVNF), add figures and links to github repos and papers, ...